jhaagsma/ee_npc/README.md

 9) Install it!

-10) DOWNLOAD the EE Bot I wrote: http://pastebin.com/download.php?i=XEzj4Pe2

-11) Open it in an editor (notepad)

-12) Go to http://www.earthempires.com/ai/api and Generate an API Key
+10) Go to http://www.earthempires.com/ai/api and Generate an API Key

-13) Download or clone the ee_npc project from github: https://github.com/jhaagsma/ee_npc
+11) Download or clone the ee_npc project from github: https://github.com/jhaagsma/ee_npc

-14) Put the project somewhere like Documents, so you can find it: C:\Users\(your username)\Documents\ee_npc
+12) Put the project somewhere like Documents, so you can find it: C:\Users\(your username)\Documents\ee_npc

-15) Copy config_example.php to config.php and fill out your information
+13) Copy config_example.php to config.php and fill out your information

-16) Find ee_npc.php in your explorer, right click on it, and go to Properties, to find the Location that it is at -- in my case it is at C:\Users\qzjul\Documents\ee_npc
+14) Find ee_npc.php in your explorer, right click on it, and go to Properties, to find the Location that it is at -- in my case it is at C:\Users\qzjul\Documents\ee_npc

-17) Open a Windows Terminal
+15) Open a Windows Terminal

-18) (optional) Right click on the top bar / window bar, and click Properties
+16) (optional) Right click on the top bar / window bar, and click Properties

-19) (optional) Go to the Layout tab, change Screen Buffer width to 200, height to 500; change Window Size width to 200, height to 50.
+17) (optional) Go to the Layout tab, change Screen Buffer width to 200, height to 500; change Window Size width to 200, height to 50.

-20) (optional) click OK
+18) (optional) click OK

-21) Run (in the terminal) the following command: C:\php\php.exe "C:\Users\(your username)\Documents\ee_npc\ee_ncp.php"
+19) Run (in the terminal) the following command: C:\php\php.exe "C:\Users\(your username)\Documents\ee_npc\ee_ncp.php"
 (in my case C:\php\php.exe "C:\Users\qzjul\Documents\ee_npc\ee_npc.php" )

-22) MAGIC! it starts playing countries!
+20) MAGIC! it starts playing countries!

-25) To stop it, go Control-C
+21) To stop it, go Control-C